Since I recently wrote a brief history about Hubbub for our Facebook presence, I figured it’s a good addition to our “about” details here…

 In 2006, while the businesses were still slowly climbing out of their holes, Brian developed an illness that proved to be another tremendous setback.
 In short, his esophagus stopped working, permanently.
 As he slowly deteriorated from undernourishment, work performance suffered accordingly, including relationships and perhaps results.
 Somehow, through Diane’s famously endless energy, Hubbub and Daily Yoga continued to improve, and High Peaks coffee held on with a small but solid reputation.

 With the financial crisis of 2008, when some caring customers would ask, “How are you faring?”
-Our response… “We don’t feel it.
+Our response, “We don’t feel it.
 We’re coming from such a low, we’re still climbing up through the recession.”
-Hubbub was even named the most successful dealer in the country for a couple of its bike makers, and voted “Best Bike Shop in the Great Lakes Region” by the League of American Bicyclists.
+Hubbub was even named the most successful dealer in the country for a couple of its bike makers, and voted “Best Bike Shop in the Great Lakes Region” in the League of American Bicyclists.